c-f-d/seattle_airbnb_insights/README.md

 ## Acknowledgement

 The dataset used is part of AirBNB Inside.
-Thanks to various kaggle projects for inspiration (like how to structure the project, how to plot charts, and minor other stuff).
+Thanks to various stackoverflow entries and kaggle projects for inspiration (like how to structure the project, how to plot charts, and minor other stuff).